Wed 25 Mar 2026

 Oudai is a highly regarded consultant obstetrician and gynaecologist with a passion for ultrasound and gynaecological surgery.
 He qualified with distinction from the College of Medicine, Al Nahrain University (Mesopotamia), Baghdad, Iraq in 1997.
 He completed his Obstetrics and Gynaecology training in the UK between 1999 and 2012, which included a 2-year fellowship in oncology and one year in endometriosis surgery.
 He was awarded the Memberships of the Royal College of Surgeons in 2003, Royal College of Physicians in 2008, the Royal College of Obstetricians and Gynaecologists in 2009 and the Diploma in Medical Ultrasound from Cardiff University in 2019.
 He was appointed to his first consultant post in 2012 before moving to West Cumberland NHS Trust in Whitehaven, Cumbria in 2014 where he perfected his skills in ultrasound, gynaecological oncology and vaginal surgery.

-• Commercial companies are also invited to sponsor this day, please email Sarah Kemm for further details
+• Commercial companies are also invited to sponsor this course, please email Sarah Kemm for further details

 This course is available for in-house training